 3. Mix with organic cream cheese or Greek-style yogurt to make a light, nutty dip.
 Serve with apples, pears, celery and other fruit and vegetables.

 4. Make a smoothie.
 Just blend it with a frozen banana and milk (any dairy or non-dairy milk will do).
 Simple and delicious.
-Here’s a yummy Coconut, Almond and Banana Smoothie recipe.
+Here’s a yummy Vegan Coconut Smoothie recipe.

 6. Stir in with your favorite breakfast cereal.
 Mix it with a bowl of hot oatmeal, millet or other gluten-free breakfast cereal and some raw honey for a delicious morning breakfast.